 Kate Polak MacDonald, Ph.D.

-Kate Polak MacDonald is a Visiting Assistant Professor at Wittenberg University, where she teaches Composition and Literature.
+Kate Polak MacDonald is an Assistant Professor at Wittenberg University, where she teaches Composition and Literature.
 She received her PhD in English and Comparative Literature at the University of Cincinnati in 2013.
 Her work is primarily concerned with the representation of violence and affect.
 In her dissertation Gutter Love: Historio-Metagraphics, Point-of-View, and the Ethics of Empathy, she explores a number of fictional graphic narratives that depict real-world violence to demonstrate how the genre provides a critique of uncomplicated assertions of empathy.
 Using texts like Deogratias and Hellblazer, she examines the way in which historiographic metafictional graphic narratives cast off the excessive self-reflection characteristic of graphic memoir in order to expose the distance between the reader and the experience depicted.

 Kate’s research interests primarily focus on the depiction of violence in literature and other media.
 In order to better understand this phenomenon, she has studied affect, psychoanalytic, and postcolonial theories, and has investigated apocalypticism and spatial studies.
 Her research on spatiality and graphic narratives appeared recently in Trespassing, in an article entitled “'It Accreted Around Me': Created Space and the Problem of the Name in Lucifer” (Spring 2012).
 The research towards her dissertation has resulted in articles in Narrative is the Essence of History, which focused on violence and the performance of “authentic” identity in the comic series Scalped, as well as her “Batman Returns (to Class): Graphic Novels and the Syncretic Classroom,” which appeared in Teaching Comics and Graphic Narratives.